timescale/docs/use-timescale/data-retention/about-data-retention.md

 In time-series applications, data often becomes less useful as it gets older.
 If you don't need your historical data, you can delete it once it reaches a certain age.
-TimescaleDB lets you set up
+Timescale lets you set up
 [automatic data retention policies][retention-policy] to discard old data.
 You can also fine-tune data retention by [manually dropping chunks][manual-drop].